roboconf/roboconf.github.io/en/user-guide/instances-description.md

 Defining it else where would result in an error.

 An instance must have the **name** property, which is the instance name.
 It must be unique among its parent.
 The instance may also declare properties to override component properties.
-As an example, if a component export an *port* property with the default value 8080, the instance may decide to override it (e.g. with 8081).
+As an example, if a component exports a *port* property with the default value 8080, the instance may override it (e.g. with 8081).

 	instanceof Tomcat {
 		name: Tomcat;